EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 \subsubsection{Impact of model assumptions}

 Although the purpose of this work is not to address the systemics that impact the predicted merger rates across the range of available models, we can address known sources of uncertainty, and determine what role our model assumptions play in the resulting merger rates.
-In this section we will vary core components of \textsc{emerge} and analyse the resulting merger rates.
+In this section we will vary core components of \textsc{emerge} and analyse the resulting merger rates to determine if any of our model assumptions are suppressing merger rates compared to other empirical approaches \citep[i.e.][]{Stewart_2009, Hopkins2010}.
 Throughout this section we take our standard model implementation with the parameters of Table~\ref{tab:best_fit} as our reference.
 We only explore the impact these model assumptions have on the \textit{major} merger rate with $1\leq\mu\leq3$.
 We chose this definition of major merger for ease of comparison with \citet{Hopkins2010}.
 Figure~\ref{fig:modcomp} illustrates the results of this study alongside \citet{Hopkins2010}.
 As we vary each model element we do not refit for each model permutation.
 Consequently, these model variations do not reproduce all observations as accurately as the reference case.
+Our model permutations cover the following: \begin{enumerate} \item Impact from our satellite stripping implementation. \item Swapping the dynamical friction formula from \citet{BK08} to \citet{BT87} . \item No orphan galaxies.
+Satellites galaxies are merged onto their host when their sub-haloes are lost in the simulation. \item All satellites as orphans.
+Orphan galaxies are initiated when one halo enters the virial radius of another for the first time. \item No satellites.
+Galaxies are merged at the same time as their host haloes. \item Increased resolution.
+Standard \textsc{Emerge} options applied to a simulation with a much higher particle/halo resolution. \item Average halo-halo merger rates with rank ordered abundance matching, using the SHMR derived directly from our reference model. \item Average halo-halo merger rates and abundance matching with scatter allowed in the SHMR. \end{enumerate}

 In section~\ref{sec:stripping} we described our methodology for stripping satellite galaxies, and our newly implemented approximation for halo mass-loss in orphan galaxies, which presents the possibility that our implementation may strip orphan satellites too strongly, suppressing the merger rate.
 We can provide a simple check for this scenario by setting the stripping parameter $f_s = 0$.
 This ensures that all satellites with a short enough dynamical friction will merge and contribute to the computed merger rate.
 In Figure~\ref{fig:modcomp} this case is illustrated by the blue line labelled `$f_s=0$'.
 We find a $\sim33$ per cent boost in the major merger rate at intermediate masses, but at low and high masses we see no discernible change in the merger rate.
 Though not displayed in Figure~\ref{fig:modcomp} we also verified that our merger rates are nearly unchanged within the $f_s\pm1\sigma$ parameter range noted in Table~\ref{tab:best_fit}.
 Also, setting $f_s=0.1$ did not reduce the merger by more than a factor $\sim2$ compared to the reference, though we note that both the $f_s=0$ and $f_s=0.1$ cases do not reproduce the local clustering data well.
 We can conclude from these tests that our major merger rates are not strongly impacted by our current implementation for halo mass loss or stripping.